Omnistac/zedux/README.md

 Contributions an any level are absolutely welcome!
 Have a look at the [contribution guidelines](https://github.com/Omnistac/zedux/blob/master/CONTRIBUTING.md).

-Bugs can be submitted to https://github.com/Omnistac/zedux/issues
+Bugs can be reported [here](https://github.com/Omnistac/zedux/issues).

+Questions, feature requests, ideas, and links to cool projects or examples are always welcome in the [discussions page](https://github.com/Omnistac/zedux/discussions).

 ## License